seasketch/geoprocessing/website/docs/tutorials/Tutorials.md

 This use case is where a geoprocessing project already exists, but it was developed on a different computer.

-First, clone your existing geoprocessing project to your work environment, whether this is in your codespace, local docker devcontainer, Windows WSL, or bare metal on your operating system.
+First, clone your existing geoprocessing project to your work environment, whether this is in your local docker devcontainer, Windows WSL, or bare metal on your operating system.

 ### Link your source data